dotnet/docs/docs/csharp/whats-new/csharp-version-history.md

 - [Generic covariant and contravariant](../../standard/generics/covariance-and-contravariance.md)
 - [Embedded interop types](../../framework/interop/type-equivalence-and-embedded-interop-types.md)

-Embedded interop types eased a deployment pain.
+Embedded interop types eased the deployment pain of creating COM interop assemblies for your application.
 Generic covariance and contravariance give you more power to use generics, but they're a bit academic and probably most appreciated by framework and library authors.
 Named and optional parameters let you eliminate many method overloads and provide convenience.
 But none of those features are exactly paradigm altering.

 The major feature was the introduction of the `dynamic` keyword.
 The `dynamic` keyword introduced into C# version 4.0 the ability to override the compiler on compile-time typing.
 By using the dynamic keyword, you can create constructs similar to dynamically typed languages like JavaScript.
 You can create a `dynamic x = "a string"` and then add six to it, leaving it up to the runtime to sort out what should happen next.